 First FF3SE has no tile editor but allow sprite sheet editing.
 Its features are more basic than FF3usME or FF3SpriteEd.
 This can be more difficult to deal with if you are a novice and don't know which tiles repeat.
 Also there is no way to animate the sprite to see if your work is correct or need adjustments.
-Note that there is a "trick" to correctly import a sprite with good palette order every time.
+Note that there is a trick to correctly import a sprite with good palette order every time.
 You simply have to draw your palette on first pixel row like shown here.
-This "trick" can be used in FF3usME, FF3SpriteEd or any editor that get the palette in a top-left to bottom-right way.